Greece Moments Greece Moments

 On the harbour promenade of Pythagorio

-Before a long walk through the city, it is worth taking a coffee break away from the hustle and bustle in the cozy Efzin Beach Cafe (Ευ Ζην).
-With a cool Freddo Cappuccino including a sea view, you can relax here and watch the hustle and bustle on the shore.
+Before a long walk through the town, it’s worth taking a coffee break away from the hustle and bustle at the cozy Efzin Beach Cafe (Ευ Ζην).
+With a cool Freddo Cappuccino and a sea view, you can relax and watch the activity along the shore.

-Take your time to stroll a little through the picturesque alleys of Pythagorio.
-Many house entrances and streets have been lovingly painted and colorful bougainvillea shines everywhere.
-During our visit in spring, magnificent oleanders bloomed throughout the city.
+Take your time to stroll through the picturesque alleys of Pythagorio.
+Many doorways and streets have been lovingly decorated, and colorful bougainvillea brightens every corner.
+During our visit in spring, magnificent oleanders were in bloom throughout the town.

 Between history and modernity

-Particularly photogenic is the blue lane of Pythagorio (also called The Blue Street) in the far south below the ruins of an old Byzantine church.
-The residents of the holiday resort have come up with a lot of ideas to attract visitors.
+Particularly photogenic is the blue lane of Pythagorio (also called The Blue Street) in the far south, below the ruins of an old Byzantine church.
+The residents of this holiday resort have come up with plenty of creative ideas to attract visitors.

 pythagorio gasse blue street samos